Property Owners & Buyers · Melbourne

 Property Types Supported

 Specta isn't limited to freestanding houses.
-You can post inspection requests for a range of residential and commercial property types across Melbourne.
+You can post inspection requests for a range of residential property types across Melbourne.

 Houses